nixarchie/Dots/Notes/Golden_Rules.md

     <h3>• Partition or Ragequit</h3>
 </div>

-- 1 TiB drive?
+- Big drive?
 Don’t wipe it like a savage.
-- Partitioning is your friend; separate `/home` so you can toss OSes around like candy.
+- Partitioning is your friend.

 <div>
     <h3>• Experiment Without Casualties</h3>